hsotoparada/home-prices-santiago-mr/README.md

 - **XGBoost Regressor**
 - **CatBoost Regressor**

-The best-performing trained models were then used to make predictions on the test set.
+The best-performing trained models for each algorithm were then used to make predictions on the test set.
-The model(s) that performed best on this evaluation was selected for deployment in our Web Application.

-A final notebook presents a geospatial comparison of the [**Model Predictions**](model/5_Santiago_Rent_Apartment_Model_Prediction.ipynb) made on the training and test sets by the selected model(s) for deployment.
+The models that performed best on this evaluation (`model_xgb_f15_t436.pkl` and `model_xgb_f15_t474.pkl` in the directory `app/server/artifacts/`) were then used in a final notebook to conduct a geospatial comparison of their [**Model Predictions**](model/5_Santiago_Rent_Apartment_Model_Prediction.ipynb) made on the training and test sets.
 Similar data distributions can be visualized as the different layers in a QGIS project stored in `qgis/home-prices-santiago.qgz`.

+However, due to memory limitations on the cloud provider, another of the best-performing trained models (`app/server/artifacts/model_xgb_f15_t397.pkl`), which is significantly lighter but has only slightly lower predictive power, will be deployed in our Web Application for demonstrative purpose.

 ## Building Web Application for Predicting Prices of Apartments